rozlynboutin/microbiome_helper/16S-tutorial.md

 Quality metrics of the 7,384,944 stitched reads can now be determined using FastQC.

-This can be done for each sample separately:
+This can be done for each sample separately (~3 min on 4 CPUs):

     mkdir fastqc_out
     fastqc -t 4 stitched_reads/*.assembled.fastq -o fastqc_out